-5. In term of environmental and social impacts, the company-initiated preparation of an initial environmental examination report in 2015 (The IEE was revised in year 2020). based on international standards to evaluate potential impacts pre-construction, construction and operation period based on project details and existing environment in the surrounding area.
+5. In term of environmental and social impacts, the company-initiated preparation of an initial environmental examination report in 2015 (The IEE was revised in year 2020).
+Based on international standards to evaluate potential impacts pre-construction, construction and operation period based on project details and existing environment in the surrounding area.
 Assessment of the physical resources, biological resources, human use value and quality of life has been given careful attention and the project has proposed the mitigation measure and monitoring plan for environmental and social impacts.

-The key environmental and social impacts of the project have been identified as being associated with Land Use, Noise, Shadow Flicker and Biodiversity Impacts during Operational Phase.
+The key environmental and social impacts of the project have been identified as being associated with Land Use, Noise, Shadow Flicker and Biodiversity Impacts during the operational phase.

 - The land use is in compliance with Thai regulation.
-The project company entered into a long-term lease agreement with the land owner "Agricultural Land Reform Office" - The noise monitoring program is designed to comply with the International Finance Corporation (World Bank Group) 2007 Environment, Health, and Safety (EHS) Guidelines (Noise Management) and Thai regulation.
+The project company entered into a long-term lease agreement with the landowner "Agricultural Land Reform Office". - The noise monitoring program is designed to comply with the International Finance Corporation (World Bank Group) 2007 Environment, Health, and Safety (EHS) Guidelines (Noise Management) and Thai regulation.
 The noise monitoring is conducted twice a year at sensitive receptors by third party.
-The noise monitoring for each period is last 72 hours including weekday and weekend.
+The noise monitoring for January-June period is last 3 days and July-December period is last 71 days covering weekday and weekend period.
 The noise monitoring equipment (Type 1 or 2 sound level meter meeting all appropriate IEC standard) are determined to be located approximately 1.5 m. above the ground and no closer than 3 m. to any reflecting surface.
-The general noise level standard by the International Finance Corporation (World Bank Group) 2007 Environment, Health, and Safety (EHS) Guidelines (Noise Management) is 55 dBA (daytime) and 45 dBA (night time), and the maximum increase in background noise level (3 dBA).
-The general noise level standard and the annoyance noise level for Thai regulation is 70 dBA and 10 dBA respectively. - The shadow flicker model is designed to comply with the Environmental, Health, And Safety Guidelines for Wind Energy (August 7, 2015).
-The shadow flicker is modelled and predicted based on an astronomical worst-case scenario by using the software called "WindPRO".
-The Environmental, Health, And Safety Guidelines for Wind Energy (August 7, 2015) recommends that the predicted duration of shadow flicker effects at sensitive receptors should not exceed 30 hours per year and 30 minutes per day.
-Thailand has no standard on shadow flicker impact. - For biodiversity impact, the project has appointed the Faculty of Forestry, Kasetsart University, to study on bird and bat resources, impact assessment and mitigation measure development and etc. since October 2019 to March 2022 (The end of contract period may be extended to recover some months that the expert team could not onsite survey in year 2021).
+The general noise level standard by the International Finance Corporation (World Bank Group) 2007 Environment, Health, and Safety (EHS) Guidelines (Noise Management) is 55 dBA (daytime) and 45 dBA (night-time), and the maximum increase in background noise level (3 dBA).
+The general noise level standard and the annoyance noise level for Thai regulation is 70 dBA and 10 dBA respectively.